20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

 Self-employed people and private landlords are allowed to deduct some business expenses before paying tax on their income.

-Meanwhile, private landlords can claim for things like agent fees, utility bills, maintenance, repairs, services like a gardener, legal fees and direct costs such as phone calls, stationery and advertising for new tenants.
+Meanwhile, private landlords can claim for things like agent fees, maintenance, repairs, services like a gardener, legal fees and direct costs such as phone calls, stationery and advertising for new tenants.

-They can also offset 50% of the tax on their mortgage interest and for wear and tear on their property, though the Government is reducing this particular tax break and will end it completely in 2020.
+They can also offset 25% of the tax on their mortgage interest and for wear and tear on their property, but the Government is reducing this tax break and will end it completely in 2020.

-Landlords and those that run a business can also take advantage of the annual investment allowance (AIA) to claim tax back for capital expenditure on items such as tools and computers – the limit is currently £200,000.
+Landlords and those that run a business can also take advantage of the Annual Investment Allowance (AIA) to claim tax back for capital expenditure on specific items.

 Not claiming these benefits could be effectively costing households thousands of pounds, as our writer found.